monk-ee/SplunkAppforAWSBilling/README.md

 You will need to fill in the following pieces of information in the local directory aws.yaml file.
 (an example is provided)

+## Upgrading from older versions (especially pre 2.0.9)

+The scripts have changed to go back at least 12 months to fecth older reports, this means the old method for getting reports and processing has been deprecated.
+DO NOT under any circumstances run the fetch older or process older reports scripts.
+At best they will not work at worst they will cause data duplicates.

+Currently on upgrade these files will be in your bin directory, delete them for your own safety and sanity.

+Versions moving forward will not have these files.

+It would be better if you have the time, to flush all your indexes and install the application "as if for the first time", these will avoid any of the nasty import duplication bugs that were present in the 2.0.5 - 2.0.8 releases.

+If you would like older reports than just a year (it defaults to 12), you can change the history value in aws.yaml file:

+    history: 12

 # Splunk APP for AWS billing

 ## Overview